Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 The present document proposes a way for an application using the PSA cryptography interface to declare which mechanisms it requires.

-### Current situation
+### Conditional inclusion of legacy cryptography modules

 Mbed TLS offers a way to select which cryptographic mechanisms are included in a build through its configuration file (`config.h`).
 This mechanism is based on two main sets of symbols: `MBEDTLS_xxx_C` controls the availability of the mechanism to the application, and `MBEDTLS_xxx_ALT` controls the availability of an alternative implementation, so the software implementation is only included if `MBEDTLS_xxx_C` is defined but not `MBEDTLS_xxx_ALT`.

+### PSA evolution

+In the PSA cryptography interface, the **core** (built-in implementations of cryptographic mechanisms) can be augmented with drivers. **Transparent drivers** replace the built-in implementation of a cryptographic mechanism (or, with **fallback**, the built-in implementation is tried if the driver only has partial support for the mechanism). **Opaque drivers** implement cryptographic mechanisms on keys which are stored in a separate domain such as a secure element, for which the core only does key management and dispatch using wrapped key blobs or key identifiers.

-This is difficult to adapt to the PSA interface for several reasons.
+The current model is difficult to adapt to the PSA interface for several reasons.
 The `MBEDTLS_xxx_ALT` symbols are somewhat inconsistent, and in particular do not work well for asymmetric cryptography.
 For example, many parts of the ECC code have no `MBEDTLS_xxx_ALT` symbol, so a platform with ECC acceleration that can perform all ECDSA and ECDH operations in the accelerator would still embark the `bignum` module and large parts of the `ecp_curves`, `ecp` and `ecdsa` modules.
 Also the availability of a transparent driver for a mechanism does not translate directly to `MBEDTLS_xxx` symbols.

 ### Requirements